dilettacal/nmt_seq2seq/README.md

 The Europarl corpus is described here: http://www.statmt.org/europarl/

-The `tmx` format is a very common format in the translation industry, as it acts as a database for translations, as it stores for each translation unit (`<tu>`) two segments, one for the source language and the second for the target language.
+The `tmx` format is a very common format in the translation industry, as it acts as a database for translations, storing for each translation unit (`<tu>`) two segments, one for the source language and the second for the target language.
 Segments stored in this xml files are unique, meaning that there should not be any repeated translations.
 The format should also assure that sentences are really aligned.

 The `tmx` format is available at: http://opus.nlpl.eu/download.php?f=Europarl/v7/tmx/de-en.tmx.gz.